cscart/docs/en/user_guide/settings/security_settings.rst

 Use this section to adjust the settings related to your store's security:

-* **Enable secure connection for the storefront**—if you enable this setting, then the storefront (or some specific storefront pages) will work through the HTTPS protocol.
+* **Enable secure connection for the storefront**—if you enable this setting, then the storefront will work through the HTTPS protocol.
 This requires an SSL certificate to be installed on your server.

 * **Enable secure connection in the administration panel**—if you enable this setting, the Administration panel will work through the HTTPS protocol.
 This requires an SSL certificate to be installed on your server.

-* **Keep HTTPS connection once a secure page is visited**—if you enable this setting, visitors will continue browsing the store through the HTTPS protocol after they visit a secure page for the first time.

 * **Minimum administrator password length**—the minimum number of characters in an administrator password.